fbpx

 The Medeba Map & the Cardo

 The Nea Church and the Cardo (Jewish Virtual Library) Discusses the role of the Medeba Map in recovering the Nea Church and the Cardo.
 Includes a section highlighting the history and archaeological sites of the Cardo.
-Copy of this page at the Israel MFA.

-Byzantine Jerusalem and the Madaba Map (Personal Page) Reviews the Byzantine history of Jerusalem through a glimpse at the Jerusalem medallion in the Medeba Map.
+Byzantine Jerusalem and the Madaba Map (personal page) Reviews the Byzantine history of Jerusalem through a glimpse at the Jerusalem medallion in the Medeba Map.